voltrondata-labs/arrowbench/README.md

 ## Results and caching

-`run_benchmark()` returns a list of benchmark results, which may be massaged, JSON-serialized, and uploaded to the arrowbench service.
+`run_benchmark()` returns a list of benchmark results, which may be massaged, JSON-serialized, and uploaded to the conbench service.
 Within an R process, you can call `as.data.frame()` on it to get a more manageable view, which can be passed to plotting functions.